 - Agree on a schedule, and stick to it.
-Coffee grounds should be disposed of quickly, or they’ll start molding within three to four days.
+Dispose of the coffee grounds quickly, or they’ll start molding within three to four days.
 This is why growing mushrooms on coffee grounds is perfect!

 - Having two containers makes it easy to swap an empty one for the full one.

 Many families brew coffee every day.
 Even small capsules add up!
 An average coffee-drinking family will produce over a gallon of coffee grounds a month.

 - Get together with neighbors.
 If they don’t want to use the grounds themselves, they’ll certainly be happy to keep them for you!